AndrejKiri/AndrejKiri/README.md

 ## 👋 Hi, my name is Andrej and I am a UX researcher.

-I talk to users about their experience with digital products and pass their feedback along to the product teams so they can improve it.
+I talk to users about their experience with digital products and pass their feedback along to the product teams so they can improve the products.

 <!-- I do interviews, surveys, usability tests and many more.  -->